-I’m unsure many interrogate why they’re celibate.
+I’m unsure many really interrogate why they’re celibate.
 There are many grey lines – celibate in your pants but randy in your thoughts.
-Celibate but addicted to porn and masturbation.
-Kinda defeats the purpose doesn’t it?
-There are too many good souls dealing with internal sexual dislocations, yet they’re “technically” celibate.
+Celibate but addicted to porn.
+Far too many good souls struggle with internal sexual contortions, yet they’re “technically” celibate.
 The pressure is seeping somewhere else.

-Celibacy comes at a cost.
-So when someone carelessly suggests you should “go and exercise”, it’s okay to give them the evil eye.
+Celibacy comes at a cost, so when someone carelessly suggests you should “Go and exercise”, it’s okay to give them the evil eye.